JekoTC/JekoTC/README.md

 - 👋 Stupid at java :))
 - 📫 Jeko#9847

-- 🔭 I’m currently working on 2B4S Minecraft Server
+- 🔭 Founder of OopsMC and 2B4S
-- 🌱 I’m currently learning Java
+- 🌱 I’m know Java,PHP,HTML,Javascript
 - 🤔 I’m looking for help with nothing